-Objective 1: Maintain an up-to-date register of all Domestic Animal Businesses in the municipality.
+Objective 16: Maintain an up-to-date register of all Domestic Animal Businesses in the municipality.

-Activity When Evaluation

-Review all DABs in the municipality 30/6 Numbers of DABs that are found non-compliant
+Activity When Evaluation Review all DABs in the municipality and ensure they continue to be registered with Council.
+30/6 annually Numbers of DABs that are found non-compliant.

-and ensure they continue to be annually

-registered with Council.

-Objective 2: Maintain DAB compliance.
+Objective 17: Maintain DAB compliance.

-Activity When Evaluation

-Conduct compliance inspections on 30/6 Number of DABs that are found non-compliant
+Activity When Evaluation Conduct compliance inspections on DABs 30/6 annually Number of DABs that are found non-compliant.

-DABs annually